 When you experience a sprained ligament, the injured tissues gets swollen and painful, and that's what happens after a car crash.
 Your chiropractor helps by increasing flexibility in the injured area, which helps the ligaments heal and helps decrease scar tissue.

-Dr. Christopher Hugon has been helping patients in Beaverton, OR since 1997, so we know what you're experiencing.
+Dr. Christopher Hugon has been helping patients in Beaverton, so we know what you're experiencing.
 We're here to help you, too.
 The first step is to get an accurate diagnosis to determine what's causing your pain and then we will determine an appropriate treatment strategy.
 Call us today at (503) 590-4000 if you have questions or would like to make an appointment.

 We work with many auto injury cases in in our Beaverton, OR office, and a common symptom we see in our patients is headache.
 Let's look at the root cause of headache after a car accident and see how your chiropractor can help.